Richie one of four global experts : Breaking the disadvantage cycle: Why the first 1,000 days matters

 Friday 19th November 2021

-Free virtual event: Hear about the importance of the early years in breaking the cycle of intergenerational disadvantage.
+Free virtual event - now available on YouTube: Hear about the importance of the early years in breaking the cycle of intergenerational disadvantage.
 There will be four short presentations followed by an audience Q&A.

 - Prof Mark Hanson, one of the UK’s leading researchers on the life course and intergenerational effects and advisor to WHO and the Partnership for Maternal, Newborn & Child Health initiative will give an overview of the science and its economic implications.